-- Assess the effectiveness of the operating model for the digital transformation from a whole-of-government perspective and decide as a team on the guiding design principles and criteria to evaluate future options. - Set a process in place that ensures horizontal authority and control on all matters digital from a whole-of-government perspective. - Simplify your organizations IT-landscape by using a tailored solution for each business concern (i.e., strengthen enterprise architecture management).
+Figure 18: Connection between centrality and UN E-Government ranking 2022 Guiding insights Recommendations Responsible Recommendation 5: Limit organizational complexity for streamlined delivery and operation Assess the effectiveness of the operating Our research shows a robust correlation model for the digital transformation from a between a country's centrality (corrected per GDP per capita) and their e-Gov whole-of-government perspective and decide as a team on the guiding design principles and ranking. criteria to evaluate future options.
+That is, on average, more centralized countries have a better e-gov ranking. • Set a process in place that ensures horizontal authority and control on all Decentralized countries such as the matters digital from a whole-of-government federal states Switzerland or Germany incur a complexity tax that is detrimental perspective. to their digital transformation.
+Simplify your organizations IT-landscape by using a tailored solution for each business Digitalization profits from simplicity: concern (i.e., strengthen enterprise architecture For IT, it is generally preferable to have management). one IT-solution per business concern.
+Though, decentralized countries typically have many solutions per business concern.